iansinnott/iansinnott.github.io/_posts/2014-01-07-using-keyremap4macbooks-private-xml.md

 ### ModifierFlag::NONE

-One last thing to note about KRMB mappings is the `ModifierFlag::NONE` flag, which let&#8217;s you keep certain mappings from interfering with others.
+One last thing to note about KRMB mappings is the `ModifierFlag::NONE` flag, which let's you keep certain mappings from interfering with others.
 I think of it a bit like non-recursive mappings in Vim.
 It means I could map a new key to `,` (not sure why you would, but bear with me), but if you hit `Command + ,` it would still open preferences in most applications.

-The example I&#8217;m using here isn&#8217;t going to make sense unless you have read [Steve Losh&#8217;s post][1] about creating a Hyper key, but here it is anyway:
+The example I'm using here isn't going to make sense unless you have read [Steve Losh's post][1] about creating a Hyper key, but here it is anyway:

 ```
 <item>